Table of Contents

-No. The Ten Commandments (Exodus 20:3-17) hang from the Law of Christ as the fingers hang from the hands.
+No. The Ten Commandments (Exodus 20:2-17) hang from the Law of Christ, which is a reflection of His Holy character.
 For love to God makes keeping the first four commandments (man’s duty to God) a pleasure, and love toward our neighbor makes keeping the last six (man’s duty to man) a joy.
 Love fulfills God’s moral law by taking away the labor of mere obedience and by making law-keeping a joy (Psalm 40:8).
 When we love a person, fulfilling his requests becomes a joy.

 Is it Possible to Fulfill the Law of Christ?